dragonfly-science/dragonfly-website/content/what-we-do/statistical-analysis-and-machine-learning/content.md

 ---
 title: Statistical analysis and machine learning
 subtitle: >
     We are experts at statistical analysis.
 Our speciality is modern Bayesian methods, which allow uncertainty to be carried all the way through from analysis to decision making.
 author:
     - people/richard-yvan/content.md
+quote: >
+    The power of modern Bayesian methods enables us to reach higher, more objective probability.
+We use these methods to transform data and squeeze the juice out of it.
 teaserTitle: Statistical analysis and machine learning
 teaserIntro: >
     The power of modern Bayesian methods enables us to reach higher, more